Nasreddin: In European and Western folk tradition and literature

+A XIX collection of Nasreddin anecdotes, by the arabic name of Juha, was published in the French translation of the One Thousand and One Nights by Dr. J. C. Mardrus.
+The collection didn't usually appear in the Nights' corpus, but a different Juha tale was added in a single One Thousand Nights manuscript in Madrid.

 Some Nasreddin tales also appear in collections of Aesop's fables.
 The miller, his son and the donkey is one example.
 Others are "The Ass with a Burden of Salt" (Perry Index 180) and "The Satyr and the Traveller".

 In Albanian folk tales of Albania and Kosovo the name appears as "Nastradini".
 Part of Nasreddin tales also refer to the protagonist as just "someone".

 In some Bulgarian folk tales that originated during the Ottoman period, the name appears as an antagonist to a local wise man, named Sly Peter.

 In Sicily the same tales involve a man named Giufà.

 In Sephardic culture, spread throughout the Ottoman Empire, a character that appears in many folk tales is named Djohá.

 In Romanian, the existing stories come from an 1853 verse compilation edited by Anton Pann, a philologist and poet renowned for authoring the current Romanian anthem.

 Nasreddin is mostly known as a character from short tales; however, he has also been featured in longer media, such as novels and films.
 In Russia, Nasreddin is known mostly because of the Russian work Возмутитель спокойствия by Leonid Solovyov (English translations: "The Beggar in the Harem: Impudent Adventures in Old Bukhara", 1956, and "The Tale of Hodja Nasreddin: Disturber of the Peace", 2009).
 The composer Shostakovich celebrated Nasreddin, among other figures, in the second movement (Yumor, "Humor") of his Symphony No. 13.
 The text, by Yevgeny Yevtushenko, portrays humor as a weapon against dictatorship and tyranny.
 Shostakovich's music shares many of the "foolish yet profound" qualities of Nasreddin's sayings listed above.

 The Graeco-Armenian mystic G. I. Gurdjieff often referred to "our own dear Mullah Nasr Eddin", also calling him an "incomparable teacher", particularly in his book Beelzebub's Tales.
 Sufi philosopher Idries Shah published several collections of Nasruddin stories in English, and emphasized their teaching value.